vuoz/http.rs/README.md

     *  [x] This requires the addition of extractors to make use of the parameters in the Uri
 * Simplify the api
 * Fix bugs in the rucursive addition and traversal of Nodes
-* [x] Make a state extractor so that handler can use state
+* [x] Make a state extractor so that handlers can use state
 * Find a better name
 * Might want to implement a thread pool instead of spawning a new thread
 for every request